Y-CCCC/Y-CCCC.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a master student in University of Pennsylvania, majoring in Data Science.
+I am a master graduate at the University of Pennsylvania, majoring in Data Science.
 I am also a member of [Long Research Group](https://www.med.upenn.edu/long-lab/) at Perelman School of Medicine, advised by [Prof. Qi Long](https://www.dbei.med.upenn.edu/bio/qi-long-phd).

-My research interests include natural language processing, machine learning, social media mining and clinical decision making in healthcare data .
+My research interests include but are not limited to natural language processing, machine learning, social media mining, and clinical decision making in healthcare data.

 ------